fabricjs/fabricjs.com/posts/_posts/2022-2-01-v5-breaking-changes.md

 }
 ```

-Similar situation for `group.realizeTransform`, unused in fabricJS, and not providind any functionality on top of the generic util it was calling
+Similar situation for `group.realizeTransform`, unused in fabricJS, and not providing any functionality on top of the generic util it was calling

 ```js
 realizeTransform: function(object, parentMatrix) {